theS3b/Integration-Testing/README.md

 ## Dependencies
 The following dependencies are required to run the load testing simulator:

+To install:

+- `pyformulas`: A custom module for real-time plotting.

+Already installed with Python:

 - `time`: Provides functions for working with time-related tasks.
 - `threading`: Allows the use of threads for concurrent execution.
 - `random`: Provides functions for generating random numbers.